 A beautiful yet functional pen or stylus for all your daily writing needs.
 Simply twist the halves and write away!

-The wood is turned to a barrel shape and finished with Pure Tung Oil and Carnauba-based Wax.
+The wood is turned to a barrel shape with any and all imperfections kept in place.
+The wood was then finished with Pure Tung Oil and Carnauba-based Wax.
 The Tung Oil penetrates the wood to emphasize the grain and colour.
 The oil does not contain artificial thinners or cure-accelerants and is approved for food-contact items.
 The Carnauba-based wax forms a light 'skin' finish which serves as an additional layer of protection.
 The combination of the two finishes emphasize the beauty of the wood while preserving its natural feel.

-The ballpoint pens (with or without stylus) come with a Cross-style refill.
-To access the refill, separate the two halves applying consistent force while ensuring that you don't lose the centre band; then unscrew the refill from the twist mechanism.
+The hardware has chrome finish and available as a ballpoint pen with a Cross-style refill.
+To access the refill, separate the two halves applying consistent force; then unscrew the refill from the twist mechanism.